-As marvelous as modern mail-carriers are (seriously, all you have to do is click a button and stuff appears at your door), certain shipments just can’t fit in the back of a postal truck.
-That’s when we turn to our trusted freight carriers, who promptly perform curbside delivery of large or heavy items that most couriers can’t carry.
-The freight-delivery process is a little more complicated than what’s required from standard shipping companies, so we’ve laid out all the important details here to get you prepared for the big drop-off.
+As amazing as modern mail-carriers are (seriously, all you have to do is click a button and stuff appears at your door), certain shipments just can’t fit in the back of a postal truck.
+When orders are large enough to require shipping on a pallet, we turn to our trusted freight carriers who promptly perform curbside delivery of even the heaviest items.
+Freight delivery is a little different than the standard shipping process, so we’ve laid out all the important details here to make the big drop-off quick and easy.
+We recommend printing our handy freight delivery checklist for a convenient step-by-step guide on delivery day.
 If you have any issues with your freight shipment or just need a few questions answered upfront, we’re just a phone call away at 1-877-743-2269.
-Don’t be a-freight of doing things a little differently — our carriers always deliver!

 2. Prep for Curbside Delivery

-You must physically be present at the specified delivery, during the agreed upon drop-off window, to sign the delivery receipt provided by the drive IF you have scheduled an appointment with your carrier.
-If no appointment was made, the carrier will leave your item without a signature at the requested shipping address.
+If your carrier has called to schedule a delivery appointment (most do not), then you must physically be present at the specified delivery, during the agreed upon drop-off window, to sign the delivery receipt provided by the driver.
+If no appointment was made, you can still be present during the delivery to inspect your shipment and accept or refuse delivery.

 Common Questions about Freight Delivery